mattdood/graph-ein/README.md

 Graphs operate with "schemas" that help to logically separate different sub-graphs.
 These graphs can be connected via `Edge` objects to bridge clusters of nodes.

+Any data added/updated/deleted via the `Graph` is also reflected at the database level at time of execution.

 ```python
 from ein.graph import Graph